-Introduction to the credential(s) and the ATD Talent Development Capability Model, study group structure, and study resources.
-Study group members should be asked to complete the SELF-ASSESSMENT that is part of the interactive Talent Development Capability Model, to choose either "APTD-Ready" or "CPTD-Ready" as their Learning Path, and bring their results to the first meeting.
+Introduction to the credential(s) and the ATD Capability Model, study group structure, and study resources.
+Study group members should be asked to complete the gap assessment in the Study Planning Guide or to take the self-assessment on the ATD website and bring their results to the first meeting.